soulbliss/alexa-trends-finder/README.md

 #### Features to be worked on:

-- [ ]  Predict future trends using predictive modelling
+- [ ]  Predict future trends using predictive modelling.

-- [x] include the help argument handler
+- [x] include the help argument handler.

 - [ ]  Smart crawling by limitting requests sent per second.